BadarauDavid/training-laravel/README.md

 - Clone this project
 - npm install in console
+- php artisan migrate:fresh (to do all migrates )
+- php artisan db:seed (to seed db)
-- Start Apache and MySQL an acces http://localhost/index.php
+- Start Apache and MySQL and access http://localhost/index.php